 After you have your EIN number, you can benefit in several ways.
 It will give your New York LLC the final advantage necessary to operate fully without legal or judicial issues.

-If you have a Resident Agent, he can file for your EIN.
-Also, if you are planning to file for an LLC in New York, your Resident Agent should file for the Articles of Organization in the New York Secretary of State.
+If you have a Resident Agent, he can file an EIN for your business.
+Also, if you are planning to file for an LLC in New York, your Resident Agent should file for the Articles of Organization in New York.

 Uses of EIN in New York